dataforseo/TypeScriptClient/docs/classes/AiOverviewReference.md

 > `optional` **title**: `string`

-title of a given shopping element
+title of a given link element

 #### Implementation of